What To Eat At Night Before You Go To Bed

 • Make an hors d’oeuvre with some turkey meat and a little cheese on a whole grain cracker.
 There’s a reason Thanksgiving dinner is legendary for causing sleepiness: the restful magic of tryptophan.

 • Herbal teas (especially chamomile or a nighttime blend) can be an excellent bedtime treat.
-Other good choices are valerian, lavender, rose hips or a citrus tea (without black tea).
+Other good choices are valerian, lavender, rose hips or citrus tea (without black tea).
 If you have some coffee, be sure to make it decaffeinated.

 • Be like Bonzo and drink milk, foregoing the chocolate powder.
 As delicious as those sweet powders — the strawberry and banana ones included — make milk, they have too much sugar.
 They can make you wired before bed before sending your blood sugar crashing.
 Milk already has natural sugars in it.